 Tuck the first bit of pastry in with your thumb and fingers of your left hand and fold over the next bit with your right.
 Place your left thumb on this folded bit and fold the next bit of pastry over.
 Keep going until you get to the end.

 I usually give my pasty and hug and a squeeze, tucking the in crimped edge.

 If you’re cooking them straight away, make a little air hole in the pasty with a knife.
 If you plan to freeze your uncooked pasties, leave this until they’re ready to go in the oven as the air makes the potatoes go brown.

 Brush the top of the pasty with the beaten egg.
 This will give your pasties a rich golden glaze once out of the oven.

 Cook in the oven at 200º for 10 minutes, then reduce to 160º for 30-40 mins.

 To check your pasty’s done, lift them up and check the bottom is brown.

 No one wants a soggy bottom!

-Why not pack up your pasty in brown paper, walk somewhere scenic, and eat outside, taking in the wonderful view.
+Why not pack up your pasty in brown paper, walk somewhere scenic on a beach or the coast path, and eat outside, taking in the wonderful view.